 - Company websites.
 Internships may be available even if a company does not have positions posted online—establish a relationship to find out about opportunities.

-What internship experience do I want?
+What experience do I want?

 Identifying employers that fit your desired experience is a great place to start your internship search.
 Check out LinkedIn’s "See Alumni" feature to see where UNH students with your major are working.
 If location is important, contact or browse the website of your local Chamber of Commerce to learn about companies in your area.
 Here's a list of career exploration resources to help during your search.
 Be sure to consider: